 I grew up in an intensely boring part of the country, so bonfires were a big deal for us.
 But my city-slicker family doesn’t know the joy of sitting and collectively staring at burning wood for hours on end.
-That is until I bought this dope fire pit called the Solo Stove (also available at LL Bean).
+That is until I bought this dope fire pit called the Solo Stove (also available at Amazon, Target, Walmart and LL Bean).

 Who’s laughing now?!